OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 California residents may learn more about their rights, including how to exercise their rights under the California Consumer Privacy Act of 2018, by clicking here.

+Brazilian General Data Protection Law

+Brazilian residents may learn more about their rights, including how to exercise their rights under the Brazilian General Data Protection Law, by clicking here.

 Contact Us

 If you have questions about our Privacy Policy, please contact us.